DeloitteDigitalUK/xLab/docs/Index.md

 ### structure
 - The Changelog highlights a snapshot of our current working cadence.
-- Each change is linked to a [PR or Issue](https://github.com/DeloitteDigitalUK/xLab/issues) - this should help with discoverability of the logical flow of issue / problem -> change implemented to address that problem e.g. [**Slack is not asynchronous**](https://github.com/DeloitteDigitalUK/xLab/issues/3)
+- Each change is linked to a [PR or Issue](https://github.com/DeloitteDigitalUK/xLab/issues) - this creates a traceable flow of issue / problem -> change implemented to address that problem e.g. [**Slack is not asynchronous**](https://github.com/DeloitteDigitalUK/xLab/issues/3)

 ## What this is not